On Chaitin's Heuristic Principle and Halting Probability: To Be A Probability, Or Not To Be

 Let us repeat that the number ${\varOmega}_S$ could be greater than one for some sets $S$ of finite binary strings (Example~\ref{ex:omega-s}), but if the set $S$ is prefix-free, then ${\varOmega}_S$ is a number between $0$ and $1$ (Proposition~\ref{prop:kraft}).
 Let us also note that ${\varOmega}$ satisfies Kolmogorov's axioms of a measure: ${\varOmega}_{\bigcup_i\!S_i}\!=\!\sum_i{\varOmega}_{S_i}$ for every family $\{S_i\}_i$ of pairwise disjoint sets; thus, ${\varOmega}_\emptyset\!=\!0$.
 But it is not a probability measure.
 Restricting the sets to the prefix-free ones will not solve the problem, as they are not closed under unions (Example~\ref{ex:prefixf}).

 Now that, by Convention~\ref{conv}, all the programs are prefix-free, a special case of Question~\ref{q:big} is:

-\begin{question}[Is $\boldsymbol\Omega$ a Halting Probability?]
+\begin{question}[is $\boldsymbol\Omega$ a halting probability?]

 Why can $\boldsymbol\Omega$ be said to be the {\em halting probability} of the randomly chosen finite binary strings? \ding{71}\end{question}

 Unfortunately, many scholars seem to have believed that the number $\boldsymbol\Omega$ is the halting probability of input-free programs; see, e.g., \cite{Gardner79,BFGM06,RS07,CalCha10,Schmidhuber22}.
 Even though the ${\varOmega}$'s of prefix-free sets are non-greater than one, ${\varOmega}$ is not a probability measure, even when restricted to the prefix-free sets, as those sets are not closed under disjoint unions.
 Restricting the sets to the subsets of a fixed prefix-free set whose ${\varOmega}$ is 1 (such as $\mathcal{C}$ in Example~\ref{ex:omega-s}) can solve the problem.
 But for the input-free programs, even with Convention~\ref{conv}, we do not have this possibility: